 The Township hired several consultants who concluded that the application should be approved.
 The Township’s Planning Commission and Community Development Director also recommended that the Board approve the application.
 Several residents of Genoa Township also spoke in favor of the school’s application before the town’s Board.

-But, on July 20, 2015, the Township Board denied the application without explanation, preventing LCS from operating at the church or anywhere within Genoa Township.
-A few weeks later, the Board explained the denial was due to concerns the school would overburden the public infrastructure and would not promote “harmonious and organized development consistent with adjacent land uses,” despite the opposite conclusions of consultants, the planning commission, the community development director, and town residents.
+But, on July 20, 2015, the Township Board denied the application without explanation (one of the first times the Township Board had ever rejected the recommendation of the Planning Commission), preventing LCS from operating at the church and effectively preventing it from operating anywhere within Genoa Township.
+Weeks later, the Board justified the vote to deny the application, citing concerns the school would overburden the public infrastructure and would not promote “harmonious and organized development consistent with adjacent land uses,” despite the opposite conclusions of consultants, the planning commission, the community development director, and town residents.
+This denial by the Township led to substantial damages, including the loss of enrollment, to LCS and is the basis for ongoing review by the courts.

 On November 4, 2016, First Liberty Institute and attorneys from Covington & Burling, LLP filed a brief on behalf of Livingston Christian Schools defending the school’s right to freely exercise its religious mission in Genoa Township.